-Asbestos is a set of six naturally occurring silicate minerals exploited commercially for their desirable physical properties, particularly their resistance to heat and burning.
+Asbestos is a set of six naturally occurring silicate minerals from mixture of calcium magnesium, iron, and sodium exploited commercially for their desirable physical properties, particularly their resistance to heat and burning.
 They all form thin elongated fibrous crystals, and can be manufactured into many forms.
 Asbestos can be divided into two large groups:

 - crocidolite (blue asbestos)